semrush/intergalactic/website/docs/table-group/table-primary/table-primary.md

 ![primary scheme](static/primary-paddings.png)

-Also header has a compact variant with 8px padding.
+But it can have a compact version with 8px padding on the left and right.

 ![compact scheme](static/primary-compact-paddings.png)